xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 > * This Proof of Concept (PoC) is not ready for production use.
 We recommend using this PoC for evaluation purposes only.
 > * Download Katalon Studio version [8.1.2.alpha](url).

-Data-driven testing (DDT) at test case level allows you to add data file(s) and manage variable binding at test case level.
+Data-driven testing (DDT) at the test case level allows you to add data file(s) and manage variable binding at the test case level.

-This is useful if you want to:
+This function is useful if you want to:
 - Bind each test case to a fixed set of data.
 - Run a test case with different test data combinations.
 - When executing a test suite containing associated test cases, you can see the results of each test iteration (test case + data row) with the mapped test data.